Rachel Reilly: Celebrity Fear Factor

-Reilly and her husband Brendon Villegas participated in the episode titled Royalty Rumble.
+Reilly and Villegas participated in the episode titled "Royalty Rumble."
 Reilly and her husband climbed through cockroaches, snakes, frogs, crabs and maggots to complete a puzzle.
 They were immersed in a giant water tank upside down by their ankles to test their fear of drowning and how long they could handle the task.
 Finally, they completed the stunt of landing a helicopter on a moving 18-wheeler, disarming a bomb, and escaping before the truck blew up.
 Reilly and Villegas had the quickest time and won $50,000 for lung cancer charity.

 Snake in the Grass

-Reilly competed against fellow Big Brother and The Amazing Race alum Janelle Pierzina and former Survivor contestants Cirie Fields and Stephenie Lagrossa Kendrick for a chance to win $100,000.
+Reilly competed against fellow Big Brother and The Amazing Race alum Janelle Pierzina and former Survivor contestants Cirie Fields and Stephenie LaGrossa Kendrick for a chance to win $100,000.
 At the end of the episode, she, Pierzina, and Fields figured out that LaGrossa Kendrick was the Snake and the three of them split the grand prize money.

 The Traitors

 In 2023, Reilly competed on Peacock's reality TV series The Traitors alongside her fellow Snake in the Grass contestants Cirie Fields and Stephenie LaGrossa Kendrick.
+As a Faithful, she was banished from the game in the season's eighth episode, placing 8th overall.

+Worst Cooks in America

+In 2025, Reilly competed on Food Network's TV series Worst Cooks in America 28: Heroes Vs. Villains.
+She was placed on Antonia Lofaso's team, Team Villains.
+She placed 9th overall.

 Other television

 Reilly has played a recurring role as a waitress on CBS's Emmy Award-winning soap opera The Bold and the Beautiful since 2010.
 She also landed a gig on Hollywood Today Live on FOX as their reality TV correspondent and the reality TV expert for the show.

-Reilly's wedding aired on WeTV to spouse Brendon Villegas, planned by celebrity wedding planner David Tutera.
+Reilly's wedding to Villegas aired on WeTV, planned by celebrity wedding planner David Tutera.

 Personal life

-Reilly is married to fellow Big Brother player Brendon Villegas.
-Villegas proposed on Valentine's Day 2011, and they married September 8, 2012.
-WE Network aired Reilly and Villegas's wedding as a holiday wedding special.
-Celebrity event coordinator David Tutera planned the gala, which took place at sunset in the city of Los Angeles.
-The wedding was attended by approximately 120 friends and family.
-The couple honeymooned in Aruba.
-On September 16, 2015, Reilly and Villegas announced that she was pregnant with their first child together.
-On April 8, 2016, their child was born, a girl named Adora Borealis Villegas.
-On May 10, 2020, Reilly and Villegas announced that she was pregnant with their second child together.
-On November 11, 2020, their child was born, a boy named Adler Mateo Villegas.
+Reilly met fellow Big Brother player Brendon Villegas while competing on the show's twelfth season.
+The two began a romance while on the show that continued after its completion.
+Villegas proposed on Valentine's Day 2011 and they married September 8, 2012.

+In September 2015, Reilly and Villegas announced that she was pregnant with their first child together.
+Adora Borealis Villegas was born on April 8, 2016.
+In May 2020, Reilly and Villegas announced that she was pregnant with their second child together.
+Adler Mateo Villegas was born November 11, 2020.